RichardJohnNowell/RichardJohnNowell/README.md

-- 👋 Hi, I’m @RichardJohnNowell
+- 👋 Hi, I’m Richard though most of the people I know use Rick.
-- 👀 I’m interested in music and cybersecurity
+- 👀 I’m interested in astronomy and citizen science.
-- 🌱 I’m currently learning Diploma in Web Application Development
+- 🌱 I’m currently studying a Diploma in Web Application Development.
-- 💞️ I’m looking to collaborate on some
+- 💞️ Collaborating with The Code Institute and City of Bristol College.
-- 📫 How to reach me please leave a GitHub message
+- 📫 Please email me.

 <!---
 RichardJohnNowell/RichardJohnNowell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.